have-no-clue-what-im-doing/New_Broderic_Blog/content/post/Anki Users Get Rickrolled.md

 In the long run, this is actually cheaper than paying a stupid subscription every month, but for most users, the 25 dollar price tag is too much.
 And so more users end up downloading one of the knockoffs.

-The one knockapp app I want to discuss particularly is (or was)[^2] named AnkiPro.
+The one knockapp app I want to discuss in particular is (or was)[^2] named AnkiPro.
 AnkiPro uses similar algorithms as Anki that allow for the same kind of spaced repetition flashcard studying.
 The app claims to have features such as:

 * User friendly design
 * Algorithm presets